 Let’s go over the basic elements of landing page design so that you’ll know exactly what to include:

 Headlines: Because customers typically skim through landing pages, they may only read the headlines before decide whether to respond to your CTA.
 For that reason, make your headlines direct, enticing and brief.
+A strong and clear headline instantly grabs the user's attention and communicates the value proposition.
 This will be the most challenging part of building your landing page, because you have to convince them in three to seven words that your offering provides value.

 CTAs: Calls-to-actions (CTAs), which are the prompts you’ll use to encourage readers to take a specific action, are typically two to four words long.
 “Subscribe Now,” “Start Your Free Trial,” “Learn More” and “Request a Demo” are a few good examples.